mna/0value/posts/build a restful API with Martini.md

 # Build a RESTful API with Martini

 I've been looking for an excuse to try [Martini][] ever since it was announced on the golang-nuts mailing list.
 Martini is a Go package for web server development that skyrocketed to close to 2000 stars on GitHub in just a few weeks (the first public commit is a month old).
+So I decided to build an example application that implements a (pragmatic) RESTful API, based on mostly-agreed-upon best practices.
+The companion code for this article [can be found on GitHub][mapiex].

+## Why Martini?

-I decided to build an example application that implements a (pragmatic) RESTful API, based on mostly-agreed-upon best practices.
-It has many things going for it, chief among them is the very elegant API using only a thin layer of abstraction over the stdlib's `net/http` package, and the fact that it understands [the ubiquitous `http.Handler` interface][handler].
+Martini has many things going for it, chief among them is the very elegant API using only a thin layer of abstraction over the stdlib's excellent `net/http` package, and the fact that it understands [the ubiquitous `http.Handler` interface][handler].

-Another key point is that if Martini ever feels magical to you, you absolutely should peek at the code.
-It is a very slim and manageable ~400 lines of code, with a single external dependency, the [inject][] package, another skinny ~100 lines of code.
+Another key point is that if Martini ever feels magical to you (me no like magic), you absolutely should peek at the code.
+It is a very slim and manageable ~400 lines of code (it was this morning anyway), with a single external dependency, the [inject][] package, another skinny ~100 lines of code.

 Please note that it is currently under active development, and some examples may be broken due to recent changes.
 I'll try to keep my source code repository up-to-date.

 ## Use cases

 The example application will expose a single resource, music albums, under the `/albums` URI.
+It will support:

-It will support listing all available albums (GET), filtering based on band, title or year, fetching a specific album on `/albums/:id` (GET), and the usual creation (POST), update (PUT) and deletion (DELETE).
+* `GET /albums` : list all available albums, with optional filtering based on band, title or year using query string parameters
+* `GET /albums/:id` : fetch a specific album
+* `POST /albums` : create an album
+* `PUT /albums/:id` : update an album
+* `DELETE /albums/:id` : delete an album.

-Because the data store is not the goal of the app, a simple mutex-controlled map is used as in-memory "database", and it implements a simple interface that defines the required actions:
+Because the data store is not the goal of the app, a simple read-write mutex-controlled map is used as in-memory "database", and it implements an interface that defines the required actions:

 ```
 type DB interface {